collective/collective.excelexport/README.rst

 A framework, with default utilities to export the dexterity contents of a folder, the results of a catalog search, and the results of a eea faceted navigation search.
+Many field types are managed (text, list, file, boolean, datagrid...).

 Try @@collective.excelexport view on any folder containing dexterity elements.
-Try @@collective.excelexport?export.policy=search&review_state=published on site root.
+Try @@collective.excelexport?export.policy=excelexport.search&review_state=published on site root.

 How to extend it